rmarianski/futile/README.md

 # Futile

-Futile (also pronounced "eff you" tile) is a library to provide some basic functionality surrounding tile operations.
+Futile is a library to provide some basic functionality surrounding tile operations.
 It assumes an x/y/z gridset.

 ## Installation

 A gnu c compiler is required, but no other libraries are necessary to build.

-Do the dance:

-    ./autogen.sh
-    ./configure
+To build:
     make
-    make install

 glib is required to run the tests.